bongiozzo/musica_mustdie/output/band_prostitutedisfigurement.md

 # Prostitute Disfigurement

+brutal death with grinding vocal

-Дискография
+## Дискография

-"Embalmed Madness" 2001, Death Metal
+### "Embalmed Madness" 2001, Death Metal

+1. Slaughterhouse Sledgehammer 02:10
+2. Feasting On Remains 01:58
+3. Choking On Defecation 02:55
+4. Bloodless 02:09
+5. Rotting Away Is Better Than Being Gay 02:52
+6. Chainsaw Abortion 00:50
+7. Knifeslasher 02:54
+8. Disemboweled 02:21
+9. On Her Guts I Cum 02:30
+10. Prostitute Disfigurement 02:38
+11. Cadaver Blowjob 02:09
+12. Dissector 02:05

-"Deeds Of Derangement" 2003, Death Metal
+### "Deeds Of Derangement" 2003, Death Metal

+1. Inside To Expose 03:07
+2. Swollen 02:16
+3. Deformed Slut 03:46
+4. Postal Devirginized 03:22
+5. Deeds of Derangement 02:27
+6. She`s Not Coming Home Tonight 03:43
+7. Repulsive To Kill 02:49
+8. G-B Massacre 01:57
+9. Cum Covered Stabwound 03:14
+10. Screaming In Agony 02:46
+11. Skinned And Sodomized 02:48

+### "Left In Grisly Fashion" 2005, Death Metal

+1. Body Ravage 03:17
+2. Freaking on the Mutilated 02:40
+3. Left in Grisly Fashion 05:47
+4. The Corpse Garden 04:01
+5. Bluedrum Torso 03:02
+6. Victims of the Absurd 02:23
+7. Shotgun Horror 02:56
+8. Disemboweled 02:17
+9. In Death's Decay 02:21
+10. Bloodlust Redemption 03:02

-"Left In Grisly Fashion" 2005, Death Metal "Descendants Of Depravity " 2008, Death Metal
+### "Descendants Of Depravity " 2008, Death Metal

-"From Crotch to Crown" 2014, Death Metal
+### "From Crotch to Crown" 2014, Death Metal

+1. Only Taste for Decay  04:20
+2. Battered to the Grave  03:48
+3. Crowned in Entrails  03:45
+4. Dismember the Transgender  05:04
+5. Under the Patio  04:06
+6. From Crotch to Crown  03:41
+7. Glorify Through Cyanide  04:09
+8. Set Forth to Annihilate  04:29
+9. Compulsive Beheading Disorder  04:13
+10. Reduced to Stumps  03:51

 ## Отношения с другими группами